dortania/OpenCore-Install-Guide/extras/tahoe.md

 ## Prerequisites

 ### Analog Audio

 AppleHDA.kext is no longer present in macOS 26, resulting in AppleALC not working.
 This means that analog sound through Realtek, Conexant, and similar sound chips will not work through built-in speakers and headphone jacks.

 If you were previously using audio through a digital source (like HDMI, DP, or a USB adapter), then they will continue to work.
 No changes need to be made to your configuration.

 Getting analog audio working again requires the injection of kexts which rely on lowered SIP restrictions.
-There are methods to reinject AppleHDA (such as OCLP-Mod), although they follow the same caveats that traditional OCLP use on Hackintoshes has.
-You may also use [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA/releases), which may have reduced audio quality compared to AppleHDA.
+There are methods not endorsed by Dortania to reinject AppleHDA (such as OCLP-Mod), although they follow the same caveats that standard OCLP use on Hackintoshes has.
+You can also use [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA/releases), which may have reduced audio quality compared to AppleHDA.

 #### Installing VoodooHDA